|

 Customer: How come?
 I always pay my bills by the end of the month.
 I never get late payment charge?

-If the customer is right, apologize for the problem and tell the customer your company will compensate for the problem.
+If the customer is right, apologize for the problem and tell the customer your company will correct the problem.
 If you are sure of the solution and authorized to take immediate action, take action.

 Customer: This is ridiculous!
 No one called me.

-Customer Rep: I'm sorry that you have paid late charges, Ms. Dolores.
+Customer Rep: I'm sorry that you've paid late charges, Ms. Dolores.
 But, I can ...

-Customer Rep: If you let me finish, Ms. Dolores, I will be able to help you.
+Customer Rep: If you let me finish, Ms. Dolores, I'll be able to help you.
 Ok?

 Customer: Ok.
 Go ahead.